shuhanwu/ResolverQE/README.md

 Assert that the value of the cell is "Ventosanzap"

 Copy git@github.com:shuhanwu/ResolverQE.git to IDE anc create a new project for execution

+Sample execution vedio for all test cases can be found https://studio.youtube.com/video/BEmRLgeHYVs/edit